Transition Aged Youth

 Statistics demonstrate that we have no choice but to do what is necessary to better serve transitioning youth.
 As the Child Welfare League of America explains, youth transitioning out of foster care are “at a higher risk for unemployment, poor educational outcomes, health issues, early parenthood, long-term dependency on public assistance, increased rates of incarceration, and homelessness.”
 With more than 1/3 of foster care youth in Prince George’s County assigned a plan of APPLA (Another Planned Permanent Living Arrangement- a legal catch-all for children without hope of being placed in a forever home), more has to be done.

-Through a new initiative, CASA is addressing the unmet needs of older foster youth, ensuring compliance with court orders and enhancing the court’s ability to serve older foster youth by providing additional support and specialized services, ultimately contributing to successful transitions to independence.
+Through an initiative started in 2011, CASA is addressing the unmet needs of older foster youth, ensuring compliance with court orders and enhancing the court’s ability to serve older foster youth by providing additional support and specialized services, ultimately contributing to successful transitions to independence.
 In 2019 CASA also launched a Job Readiness Initiative to improve employment outcomes for older youth, ensuring a secure path to a stable future.

-Homeless Youth Services- CASA is a member of this homeless youth workgroup which is influencing public policy in Prince George’s County and assisting the county to create programs for young homeless people using the tenants of positive youth development.
+Youth Homelessness Demonstration Project– CASA is a member of this homeless youth workgroup which is influencing public policy in Prince George’s County and assisting the county to create programs to prevent youth homelessness using the tenants of positive youth development.

-The US Department of Health and Human Services offers an array of information, tips and resources for youth preparing to transition out of foster care and into adulthood.
+US Department of Health and Human Services- offers an array of information, tips and resources for youth preparing to transition out of foster care and into adulthood.